 This baked pears recipe is a simple, easy and healthy way to satisfy your sweet tooth.
 It is a great recipe to do with a younger child as a helper.
 They can help core the fruit, sprinkle cinnamon, you get the idea.

-It's also a simple easy recipe on a GAPS, SCD and Paleo/Primal diet.
+It's also a simple easy recipe on the Trim Healthy Mama, GAPS, SCD and Paleo/Primal diet.
 It only uses three ingredients!

 Ripe pears for baking, I used Bosc